 While the New York abortion “rights” bill signed on the 46th anniversary of Roe v.
-Wade has cast a shadow of grief over the pro-life community, stories like that of Kate Bledsoe Mckinney are shining a ray of light in the darkness.
+Wade cast a shadow of grief over the pro-life community, stories like that of Kate Bledsoe Mckinney are shining a ray of light in the darkness.

-With the recent passing of New York’s abortion law, Kate is one of many women offering hope and encouragement by sharing her personal story about refusing doctor recommendations to terminate her baby.
+With the passing of New York’s abortion law, Kate is one of many women offering hope and encouragement by sharing her personal story about refusing doctor recommendations to terminate her baby.

 After she was told by medical professionals that her son had 0% chance of survival, Kate felt her mind flashback to the horrid memory of 10 years prior, when doctors advised her to abort her now happy and healthy twin girls.

 Choosing to rely on the faith and the power of our sovereign God, this brave mama threw those ‘statistics’ out the window and prayed for a miracle.

 In a viral Facebook post, Kate details the miraculous journey that resulted in the birth of her beautiful baby boy, all because she had the courage to choose life:

 “I have wanted to share our story for awhile, but as you all know, I don’t post much on social media.
 With everything our country is going through, I can’t think of a better time to bite the bullet and do it.

 Bobby and I found out, in March of last year, that we were going to be parents again.
 After a tough miscarriage a few months before, we were beyond excited.
 We decided to wait until after the first trimester to share the news.